Arraval-rs/RuneScape_Tools/README.md

 i.e. Compass pieces, xp, chronotes

 ## Level Tracking
-***Work in Progress***
-Will assist in tracking skill progress and goals.
-Will be updated to add training methods to reach goals v1.0:
+v1.0:
 - Query player stats from hiscores list
 - Save stats to file automatically for faster load on launch